-port_list A list of an ip_port or a port range.
-A port range is specified in the form of range followed by two ip_ports, port_low and port_high, which represents port numbers from port_low through port_high, inclusive. port_low must not be larger than port_high.
+A list of an ip port or a port range.
+A port range is specified in the form of range followed by two ip_ports, port_low and port_high, which represents port numbers from port_low through port_high, inclusive. port_low port_list must not be larger than port_high.
 For example, range 1024 65535 represents ports from 1024 through 65535.
-In either case an asterisk ('') character is not allowed as a valid ip_port. size_spec A 64-bit unsigned integer, or the keywords unlimited or default.
+In either case an asterisk ('') character is not allowed as a valid ip_port.
+A 64-bit unsigned integer, or the keywords unlimited or default.
 Integers may take values 0 <= value <= 18446744073709551615, though certain parameters (such as max-journal-size) may use a more limited range within these extremes.
 In most cases, setting a value to 0 does not literally mean zero; it means "undefined" or "as big as possible", depending on the context.
-See the explanations of particular parameters that use size_spec for details on how they interpret its use.
-Numeric values can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or g for gigabytes, which scale by 1024, 10241024, and 102410241024 respectively. unlimited generally means "as big as possible", and is usually the best way to safely set a very large number. default uses the limit that was in force when the server was started. yes_or_no Either yes or no .
-The words true and false are also accepted, as are the numbers 1 and 0 . dialup_option One of yes , no , notify , notify - passive , refresh or passive .
-When used in a zone, notify - passive , refresh , and passive are restricted to slave and stub zones.
+See the explanations of particular parameters that use size_spec for details on how they interpret its use. size_spec Numeric values can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or q for gigabytes, which scale by 1024, 10241024, and 102410241024 respectively. unlimited generally means "as big as possible", and is usually the best way to safely set a very large number. default uses the limit that was in force when the server was started. size_spec or integer value followed by '%' to represent percents.
+The behavior is exactly the same as size_spec, but size_or_percent size or percent allows also to specify a positive integer value followed by '%' sign to represent percents.
+Either yes or no. The words true and false are also accepted, as are the numbers 1 and 0. yes_or_no One of yes, no, notify, notify-passive, refresh or passive.
+When used in a zone, notify-passive, dialup_option refresh, and passive are restricted to slave and stub zones.